IndyCar goes virtual racing as it waits to get back on track - WHIZ News

 IndyCar, like all sports, has been idled during the coronavirus pandemic, which hit the United States just as the series was ready to open its season.
 The league had a hectic 24-hours in St. Petersburg, Florida, where the March 15 season opener was scheduled to be run through the downtown city streets.

-The mayor of St. Petersburg first said the race could not have spectators, and IndyCar planned to proceed with strict guidelines aimed to limit the amount of people permitted to enter the venue.
-Just a day later, the series followed NASCAR and reversed course and called off the race.
+The mayor of St. Petersburg first said the race could not have spectators, and IndyCar planned to proceed with strict guidelines to limit the amount of fans.
+A day later, the series followed NASCAR and called off the race.

-IndyCar has suspended its season through May 9 and so far has made no public adjustments to its plan.
-The league is now owned by Roger Penske, who is facing a looming decision whether to proceed as scheduled with his first Indianapolis 500 as owner of the famed Indianapolis Motor Speedway.
-That race draws crowds in excess of 300,000 and is scheduled for May 24.

-Penske has poured millions already into prepping the speedway for “The Greatest Spectacle in Racing” since announcing in early November he was buying the historical landmark property.
+IndyCar on Thursday postponed the Indianapolis 500 until August and moved the road course race to July 4 in an unprecedented doubleheader with NASCAR, which will run its Cup Series race the next day.

-As Penske and his executive team wrangle with their options, IndyCar followed NASCAR, IMSA and Formula One into the eSports realm to create new content for its fans.
+As plans for the schedule were being wrangled, IndyCar followed NASCAR, IMSA and Formula One into the esports realm to create new content for its fans.

-Most series regulars have committed to participate through the events scheduled to run through May 2.
-The entry list has only 25 confirmed drivers but it is widely believed seven-time NASCAR champion Jimmie Johnson, who is scheduled to retire from full-time NASCAR racing at the end of the season, will join the field.
+Most series regulars have committed to participate for events scheduled to run through May 2.
+The entry list has only 25 confirmed drivers but it is widely believed seven-time NASCAR champion Jimmie Johnson, who is scheduled to retire from full-time racing at the end of the season, will join the field.

 Johnson wants to dabble in other series when he’s done, and the simulator he used last week for NASCAR’s first iRacing event appeared to have seat settings for Johnson to be driving Indy cars or sports cars, two of the series he’s interested in racing next year.